 Mithat’s Maxim #294: “People eventually do what they are rewarded for doing.”

-Further, when I was an undergraduate, I read a study that found an organization’s productivity is maximized when competition within an organization is minimized and there is perceived competition from outside the organization.
-Assuming this to still be the case, the consequences of creating a structure that effectively pits different aspects of the same team against each other on the overall product development process should be equally obvious.
+Quite a long time ago, I read a study that found an organization’s productivity is maximized when there is perceived competition from outside the organization but competition within an organization is minimized.
+Assuming this is still the case, the consequences of creating a structure that effectively pits different aspects of the same team against each other on the overall product development process should be equally obvious.

 If you want to do Great Things, let go of metrics-based management.